 Interview, article and images by John Grafman

-Joel Turkel, the architect and homeowner, indeed has it all.
+Joel Turkel, the designer and homeowner, indeed has it all.
 The from-the-ground-up project shows what careful planning can yield.
-Construction was completed in a scant 32-days, with a bit more time invested afterwards in finish work.
+The weather-tight shell was completed in a scant 32-days, with a bit more time invested afterwards in finish work.
 The major parts were manufactured offsite and then assembled at the current location.

 The Axiom Desert House captures the essence of classic mid-century modern designs

 This captures the essence of what were found in the homes of Albert Frey, William Krisel, John Lautner, Richard Neutra, Donald Wexler and the other classic architects of an era long gone.

 The Turkel Design home is clean of clutter.
 Major elements, like the sliding glass panels, tuck neatly into pockets.
 Similarly, using wall-beds opens the house up and creates more useable area.
 On the other hand, even small space is multi-tasked.
 Behind a protruding mirrored wall in the hallway, forming a few inches of space behind it, is several sliding storage trays.
 These are perfect for uncluttering the little odds and ends around the house.

 Fortunately, Turkel is keeping the passion alive.
 His designs are significant and are immersive experiences.
 Joel is providing his insights into what it takes to design the home of the future and his pick of transportation for the carport.